umurotti/SpotifySpeech/README.md

 * Until the mouse moves out of icon borders application records the audio
 * When mouse is moved out of icon it it sends the request and shows the response accordingly

+</br>(If the application does not recording voice or showing a blank black page please see Significant Release Notes)

 </br>What to say:</br>
 <-command->     <-keyType-(choose one)->        <-item->